Prince George’s County Domestic Violence Lawyer

-According to the Governor’s Office of Crime Control and Prevention (pdf), there were 17, 931 domestic violence crimes in the state in 2010.
+According to the Governor’s Office of Crime Control and Prevention, there were 17, 931 domestic violence crimes in the state in 2010.
 The growing public awareness of the issue through media campaigns and law enforcement initiatives brings greater public scrutiny for those charged with a domestic violence crime.
-As the government takes these charges so seriously, it may be in your best interest to consult with a Prince George’s County domestic violence lawyer if you have been accused of one of the following domestic violence crimes:
+As the government takes these charges so seriously, it may be in your best interest to consult with a Prince George’s County domestic violence lawyer if you have been accused of one of the following criminal offenses:

 - Abuse of a child or a vulnerable adult

 - An act that either causes serious bodily harm to the victim, or causes them to be in fear that they are in imminent danger of serious bodily harm

 - Sexual offenses, including rape or attempted rape

 Protective Orders in Prince George’s County

 Protective orders restrict contact between the victim and alleged abuser, affect visitation and custody of children, and may prohibit the ability to reside in one’s home.

 Under Maryland Family Code Section 4-509, violations of an interim, temporary, or final protective order are charged as misdemeanors.
 First offenses have a penalty of 90 days in prison, a $1,000 fine, or both; second offenses have a penalty of one year in prison, a $2,500 fine, or both.

 Assault Laws in PG County